Applying a Casework Assessment and Interpretation Approach to Probabilistic Genotyping Results Workshop

 Ms. Teresa Cheromcha will present casework examples of profiles where atypical weights and diagnostics were observed, their detection and their remediation.

-Associate Director, Center for Human Identification, UNTHSC
+Executive Director, Center for Human Identification, UNTHSC

 Environmental Science and Research Limited (ESR) New Zealand